Nayni/fluse/website/docs/introduction.md

 - I could refactor this setup code into its own function making the test itself less cluttered
 - I could refactor so the database becomes a dependency of my setup code

 This is true and is exactly why I created Fluse.
-I kept noticing that in every project I would end up doing the same things over and over when it comes to setting up test data: I craft utility functions and functions that are specific for a single scenario within my domain model.
+I kept noticing that in every project I would end up doing the same things over and over: I craft utility functions for creating single entities, lists and complex scenario's.

-The reality however ends up being a mixed bag of inline entity creations, scenarios and utility functions.
+The reality however ends up being a mixed bag of inline entity creations, scenario's and other utility functions.

-Fluse was designed to **streamline** this process and give you a slightly opinionated workflow for creating data fixtures, by following this workflow Fluse in return gives you some additional benefits such as a **declarative** scenario builder and extra **utilities** suchs as list creation and support for deeply nested structures.
+Fluse was designed to **streamline** this process and give you a slightly opinionated workflow for creating data fixtures, by following this workflow Fluse in return gives you some additional benefits such as a **declarative** scenario builder and extra **utilities** for lists and deeply nested structures.

 Let's re-build the example above with Fluse.